🆚 City Comparison — Japan

 Nightlife Huge, energetic districts like Dotonbori and Shinsaibashi Intimate Yatai stalls, more localized bar scene Osaka

-Vibe & Atmosphere Loud, vibrant, and famously outgoing Laid-back, friendly, and less crowded Fukuoka
+Vibe & Atmosphere Loud, loud, and famously outgoing Laid-back, friendly, and less crowded Fukuoka

 Public Transit Excellent subway system Good subway and bus system, very walkable downtown Osaka